prasetioad/BACK-END-W4-6/README.md

 # Tikitz API

 <!--- These are examples.
 See https://shields.io for others or to customize this set of shields.
 You might want to include dependencies, project status and licence info here --->
-Ini adalah API untuk Tikitz dimana seseorang bisa melakukan pemesanan tiket secara online dan memilih sendiri bangku yang tersedia.
+This is an API for Tikitz where one can book tickets online and choose their own seats.

 ## Built with